partharoypc/Diabetes-Prediction-Project-using-Machine-Learning/README.md

 This dataset contains the sign and symptpom data of newly diabetic or would be diabetic patient.the all data is collectes as a numberic value .

 #### Features of the dataset
-The dataset consist of total **09** features and one target variable named class.
+The dataset consist of total **08** features and one target variable named Outcome.

 **1. Pregnancies:** Pregnancies value  ranging from (0 to 17)<br>
 **2. Glucose:** Glucose Value ranging from (0 to 199)<br>